UserLevelUp/OpNode/README.md

 ## Introduction

 OpNode is a versatile and powerful tree-based system for managing key-value pairs using a TreeView structure.
 The project aims to provide a user-friendly interface for operations on individual tree nodes, with a wide range of potential applications such as password management, data organization, and more.
-OpNode supports importing and exporting XML files, searching node structures, and executing commands on nodes.
+Operations are optional functionality that is added to OpNode which supports importing and exporting XML files, searching node structures, and executing commands on individual nodes.

 ## Special Features